russmatney/super-object-mapper/README.md

 //}
 ```

 Only the fields specified by the mapper will survive the mapping.
-Fields excplicity set to falsy falues will be carried through the mappers as null.
+Fields explicity set to falsy values will be carried through the mappers as null.

 If the specifed map or mapper do not exist, an error will be thrown.